1-20 of 28 items from 2014 « Prev | Next »

 3. The Boxtrolls »

-Lots of high fives at the Sony offices today, as their don’t-mess-with-Denzel-Washington revenge flick The Equalizer walked away with a $35 million opening.
-“We’re really, really happy, but we were very bullish on the movie,” says Rory Bruer, Sony’s President of Worldwide Distribution.
-“It’s a film that we all love and it just delivers in a big way.
-Denzel couldn’t be more terrific in the role – you can’t take your eyes off this guy.”
-The movie’s success—director Antoine Fuqua’s best opening to date, Washington’s third best—is a testament to audience's appreciation of Washington in tough lone wolf roles. »
+Lots of high fives at the Sony offices today, as their don't-mess-with-Denzel-Washington revenge flick The Equalizer walked away with a $35 million opening.
+"We’re really, really happy, but we were very bullish on the movie," says Rory Bruer, Sony's President of Worldwide Distribution.
+"It’s a film that we all love and it just delivers in a big way.
+Denzel couldn’t be more terrific in the role – you can’t take your eyes off this guy."
+The movie's success—director Antoine Fuqua's best opening to date, Washington's third best—is a testament to audience's appreciation of Washington in tough lone wolf roles. »

 - Karen Valby